-Interviews, tests and assessments give employers a chance to consider the following outstanding questions they'll have about hiring you:
+Interviews, tests and assessments give employers a chance to consider the following questions in more depth:

-- Will you do the job? – Do you have the motivation and enthusiasm to add value to the organisation?
-Will you work efficiently and with drive?
+- Will you do the job? – Do you have the interest and enthusiasm to give your all in this particular role?

 Telephone and video interviews

-You should prepare for telephone interviews with the same care as for face-to-face ones, but there a few extras to keep in mind.
+You should prepare for telephone and video interviews with the same care as for face-to-face ones, but there a few extras to keep in mind.

 How we can help